freshworks/record_not_unique/README.md

 ## Usage

 You'll need a database that supports unique constraints.
-This gem has been tested with MySQL(mysql2) and activerecord 3.2.22.x, 4.2.10.
+This gem has been tested and works with MySQL(mysql2) and activerecord 3.2.22.x, 4.2.x, 6.x.

 ```ruby
 class AddIndexToUser < ActiveRecord::Migration